CCrypto/ccvpn2/ccvpn2_web/pages/tos.md

 By using our services and/or website, you agree in full to the terms and conditions provided herein, in addition to all future amendments and modifications.
-If you do not agree to these terms and conditions, then access to Cognitive Cryptography and its services is prohibed.
+If you do not agree to these terms and conditions, then access to the service is prohibed.

 Clients who breaches or violates our terms and conditions may have their account and access to the service removed withour any refund.